UCSA Campus Relations Commission

-The UC Students Association (UCSA) is a coalition of UC campuses geared towards making the University of California more affordable, accessible, and improving its quality to the students they serve.
+The UC Student Association (UCSA) is a coalition of UC campuses geared towards making the University of California more affordable, accessible, and improving its quality to the students they serve.
 Every single student at UC Irvine is a member of UCSA through student services, so it is important to make the most out of the resources offered through the Association to further your student activism efforts!
-For more information about all of these incredible opportunities, visit www.ucsa.org
+For more information about all of these incredible opportunities, visit www.ucsa.org.

 UCweVote Mission: